Vampire Lovers (band): 1981–1984

 Ian Mc.Farlane regarded the Vampire Lovers as "a third-generation garage punk outfit".
 British fanzine, Bucketfull of Brains's journalist, Hugh Gulland, felt they were "[f]irmly rooted in The Damned / Misfits – horror punk axis" and suggested that their appeal extended to fans of garish apparel exemplified by "pink leopardskin".
 The Vampire Lovers' admiration for unusual or camp horror movies were expressed in some of their lyrical themes for songs.
 A review by The Barman of the website I-94 Bar, described them as "[f]our young, trash movie-obsessed reprobates".
+Apart from the band’s obsession, the band was influenced by 1970's early punk and proto punk bands.

 In 1983, the group released their first extended play, Buzzsaw Popstar, on the Sundown label.
-"Buzzsaw Popstar", the lead track, received airplay on 4ZzZ, a local community radio station as well as charting on both the Juke and RAM Magazine's Australian Alternative Charts.
+"Buzzsaw Popstar", the lead track, received airplay on 4ZzZ, a local community radio station as well as charting on both the Juke Magazine Alternative Charts and RAM Magazine's Australian Indie Charts.
 This enabled the band to achieve greater recognition beyond their home state.
-Rob Younger (from Radio Birdman) declared it "a masterpiece".
+Tim Yohannan from U.S. fanzine, Maximum Rocknroll, described the original E.P’s songs as garage/’77 punk with good production and its lyrics were considered to be “pretty decent” and “highly caustic”.
+Rob Younger (from Radio Birdman) reflected on Buzzsaw Popstar, "For what it’s worth, I think BUZZSAW POPSTAR is a masterpiece.
+I once (about 1988?) had to master a compilation album (At The Solicitor’s Request) of various Brisbane bands at EMI/301 in Sydney, and B P stood out by miles."
 In 2004, former Australian Democrats senator, Andrew Bartlett, recalled "I used to be heavily involved in 4ZZZ in the 1980s ...
 I saw a guy who I’m sure used to be the singer in a band called The Vampire Lovers – they did a song called 'Buzzsaw Popstar' which still sounds good today".